bwheelz36/MontyHallProblem/ReadMe.md

 | Car           | 0                                 | 1                                       |
 | camel         | 1                                 | 0                                       |
 | camel         | 1                                 | 0                                       |
+_Table 1: If you switch you have a 2/3 chance of getting the car, if you don't you have a 1/3 chance_

 ## how to use: